webpack/webpack-cli/MIGRATE.md

 ---

-**Note: This command does NOT handle updating dependencies in _package.json_, it is only a migration tool for the config file itself.Users are expected to manage dependencies themselves.**
+**Note: This command does NOT handle updating dependencies in _package.json_, it is only a migration tool for the config file itself.
+Users are expected to manage dependencies themselves.**